ZhentingWang/zhentingwang.github.io/_pages/about.md

 News
 ======
+* [2023-06] I am invited as a reviewer of IEEE T-IFS.
 * [2023-05] 1 paper is accepted to ACL 2023.
 * [2023-03] I am invited as a reviewer of NeurIPS 2023.
 * [2023-02] Received the ICLR 2023 Financial Assistance Award.
 * [2023-02] I am invited as a reviewer of ICCV 2023.
-* [2023-02] I will be an AI Research Intern at Sony AI for summer 2023 working with [Dr. Lingjuan Lyv](https://sites.google.com/view/lingjuan-lyu/home).
+* [2023-02] I will be an AI Research Intern at Sony AI for summer 2023 working with [Dr. Lingjuan Lyu](https://sites.google.com/view/lingjuan-lyu/home).
 * [2023-01] 1 paper is selected as the <font color=red>spotlight</font> by ICLR 2023.
 * [2023-01] I am invited as a program committee member (reviewer) of IJCAI 2023.
 * [2022-12] I am invited as a reviewer of ICML 2023.